wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-vms-containers.md

 - [Azure Resource Manager](/documentation/articles/resource-group-overview) and [resource group templates](/documentation/articles/resource-group-authoring-templates) to simplify deploying and updating complex distributed applications
 - integration with a large array of both proprietary and open-source configuration management tools

-And because you can programmatically create VMs and Linux containers on Azure, you can also use VM and container *orchestration* tools to create groups of Virtual Machines (VMs) and to deploy applications inside both Linux containers and soon [Windows Server Containers](https://msdn.microsoft.com/virtualization/windowscontainers/about/about_overview).
+And because you can programmatically create VMs and Linux containers on Azure, you can also use VM and container *orchestration* tools to create groups of Virtual Machines (VMs) and to deploy applications inside both Linux containers and soon [Windows Containers](https://msdn.microsoft.com/virtualization/windowscontainers/about/about_overview).

 This article not only discusses these concepts at a high level, it also contains tons of links to more information, tutorials, and products related to container and cluster usage on Azure.
-If you know all this, and just want the links, they're [right here](#tools-for-working-with-containers).
+If you know all this, and just want the links, they're right here at [tools for working with containers](#tools-for-working-with-containers).

 ## The difference between virtual machines and containers

 Virtual machines run inside an isolated hardware virtualization environment provided by a [hypervisor](http://en.wikipedia.org/wiki/Hypervisor).
-In Azure, the [Virtual Machines](/home/features/virtual-machines/) service handles all that for you: You just create Virtual Machines by choosing the operating system and configuring it to run the way you want&mdash;or by uploading your own custom VM image.
+In Azure, the [Virtual <!-- deleted by customization Machines](/home/features/virtual-machines/) --><!-- keep by customization: begin --> Machines](http://www.windowsazure.cn/home/features/virtual-machines/) <!-- keep by customization: end --> service handles all that for you: You just create Virtual Machines by choosing the operating system and configuring it to run the way you want&mdash;or by uploading your own custom VM image.
 Virtual Machines are a time-tested, "battle-hardened" technology, and there are many tools available to manage operating systems and to configure the applications you install and run.
 Anything running in a virtual machine is hidden from the host operating system and, from the point of view of an application or user running inside a virtual machine, the virtual machine appears to be an autonomous physical computer.

 [Linux containers](http://en.wikipedia.org/wiki/LXC)&mdash;which includes those created and hosted using docker tools, and there are other approaches&mdash;do not require or use a hypervisor to provide isolation.
 Instead, the container host uses the process and file system isolation features of the Linux kernel to expose to the container (and its application) only certain kernel features and its own isolated file system (at a minimum).
 From the point of view of an application running inside a container, the container appears to be a unique operating system instance.
 A contained application cannot see processes or any other resources outside of its container.